kevin-weitgenant/LinkedIn-Posts-Hunter-MCP-Server/README.md

 **Parameters:**
 - `keywords` (string, required): Search keywords or query (e.g., 'machine learning', '"AI engineer"')
 - `pagination` (number, optional): Number of scroll pages to load more results (default: 3, max: 10)

+**Output:**
+- Results are automatically saved as CSV files in `~/.linkedin-mcp/resources/searches/`
+- Each search creates a timestamped CSV file with post data

+### 5. `start_csv_viewer`
+Start a web-based CSV viewer and editor for LinkedIn search results with live reload functionality.

+**Features:**
+- Browse all saved LinkedIn search result CSV files
+- View and edit CSV data in a user-friendly table interface
+- Live reload: automatically refreshes when CSV files change
+- Edit cells directly in the browser
+- Save changes back to CSV files
+- Opens automatically in your default browser at `http://localhost:8080`

+## MCP Resources

+This server exposes LinkedIn search results as MCP resources that can be accessed by MCP clients:

+- **Resource Template**: `file:///.linkedin-mcp/resources/searches/{filename}`
+- **MIME Type**: `text/csv`
+- **Location**: All CSV files in `~/.linkedin-mcp/resources/searches/` are automatically available as resources

+Use the resource listing feature in your MCP client to browse available search results.

 ## Installation